jiandai/dsb17/README.md

-## DICOM imaging data processing and analysis
+## DICOM imaging data processing and analysis by using Machine Learning